 Clean cooking and energy access

-Energy access is about more than switching on lights and plugging in a refrigerator.
+Energy access is about more than switching on lights and plugging in a refrigerator and look what I found, refrigerator has become necessity today to prolong the freshness of food and somehow avoid food wasting.
 It goes hand-in-hand with access to cooking methods that are clean, safe and healthy.
 Almost 900 million people in sub-Saharan Africa currently use open fires or biomass-fueled stoves to cook, which could take the form of a stone stove indoors or something as simple as bricks around a fire.

 The respiratory impacts are immense.
 Around the world, household air pollution, mostly from cooking smoke, is linked to around 2.5 million premature deaths annually.
 The challenge in sub-Saharan Africa remains acute: only 17% of the population has access to clean cooking options.
 In informal settlements, the lack of access to clean and safe cooking solutions also puts residents at risk of fire disasters from open fires.
 Recently, a blaze ripped through the overcrowded settlement of Susan’s Bay in Freetown, the capital city of Sierra Leone, injuring hundreds and leaving thousands of people homeless.
 ENACT is granting 71,000 USD to deliver high-quality, reliable, and affordable clean energy cooking products and services to households or micro-enterprises in Susan’s Bay.